MojosBeans100/CI-MS5-loveplants/README.md

 ## Javascript
 [Javascript](https://www.javascript.com/) is included on most pages.
 The main functions are:

-### Display a 'Back to Top' button
-On pages which have a lot of content, the user is provided with a button to allow them to scroll back to the top of the page for convenience.
-This is [external library code](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).

-### Highlight the website active page
-The three selectable pages in the navigation bar display different styling when the page is active.

-### Create a map to draw the AOI
-*function createMap()*

-In the Create a Pipeline form, JS code renders a Mapbox map of the world and allows users to select points to form a polygon for choosing their AOI.

-The code is derived from the 'draw' function in [Mapbox](https://docs.mapbox.com/mapbox-gl-js/example/mapbox-gl-draw/).

-### Render the map to review the AOI
-*function reviewMap() & function detailMap()*

-Reviewing the map requires a reverse function of the above, collecting the user's selected AOI in geoJSON format and drawing this on the map.

-The code is derived from the 'addSource' function in [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#addsource).

-### Create a progressive form to create a pipeline
-For improved UX, the Create a Pipeline form is seperated into relevant tabs to allow the user to move forwards and back as desired.
-The form provides additional form field validation.

-The code is derived from [W3S](https://www.w3schools.com/howto/howto_js_form_steps.asp), adapted and enhanced to fit the requirements of the project.

-### Perform form field validation
-*function validateCloudCover(), function validateDate()*

-Additional validation methods are required for the form, aside from the above and Django Forms validation.
-The user is provided with inline feedback for their parameters, so they are aware if and why they are valid/invalid.
-The two main uses of this are to validate the interval dates and the AOI size.

-### Create form review
-*function createReview()*

-This function renders the pipeline parameters as a final step for the user to review before submitting.

-### Create a chart to shown a timeline of the pipeline
-*function timelineChart()*

-This function creates a ChartJS graph, displaying relevant pipeline dates in a more visually appealing manner.

-The code is derived from a simple example from the ChartJS [documentation](https://www.chartjs.org/docs/latest/charts/line.html).

 ## Python
 [Python]((https://www.python.org/)) was used for server side coding on the project.